 - Most units have a thermostat on the unit

-If your space is for woodworking this will make sure your table saws, workbenches and other tools are all warm and ready.
+If your space is for woodworking, this will ensure your table saws, workbenches, and other tools are warm and ready.

 Pros